Persecution of Muslims in Myanmar: Riots in Sittwe and Taungoo (2001)

-In 2001, anti-Muslim pamphlets, most notably The Fear of Losing One's Race, were widely distributed by monks.
-Many Muslims feel that this exacerbated the anti-Muslim feelings that had been provoked by the destruction of the Buddhas of Bamiyan in Afghanistan.
-On 15 May 2001, anti-Muslim riots broke out in Taungoo, Pegu division, resulting in the deaths of about 200 Muslims, in the destruction of 11 mosques and the setting ablaze of over 400 houses.
-On 15 May, the first day of the anti-Muslim uprisings, about 20 Muslims who were praying in the Han Tha mosque were killed and some were beaten to death by the pro-junta forces.
-On 17 May, Lt.
-General Win Myint, Secretary No. 3 of the SPDC and deputy Home and Religious minister, arrived in Taungoo and curfew was imposed there until 12 July 2001.
-Buddhist monks demanded that the ancient Han Tha Mosque in Taungoo be destroyed in retaliation for the destruction in Bamiyan.
-On 18 May, the Han Tha mosque and Taungoo Railway station mosque were razed to the ground by bulldozers owned by the SPDC junta.
-The mosques in Taungoo remained closed as of May 2002.
-Muslims have been forced to worship in their homes.
-Local Muslim leaders complain that they are still harassed.
-After the violence, many local Muslims moved away from Taungoo to nearby towns and to as far away as Yangon.
+In 2001, Myo Pyauk Hmar Soe Kyauk Hla Tai, The Fear of Losing One's Race, and many other anti-Muslim pamphlets were widely distributed by monks.
+Distribution of the pamphlets was also facilitated by the Union Solidarity and Development Association (USDA), a civilian organisation instituted by the ruling junta, the State Peace and Development Council (SPDC).
+Many Muslims feel that this exacerbated the anti-Muslim feelings that had been provoked by the destruction of the Buddhas of Bamiyan in the Bamyan Province of Afghanistan.
+Human Rights Watch reports that there was mounting tension between the Buddhist and Muslim communities in Taungoo for weeks before it erupted into violence in the middle of May 2001.
+Buddhist monks demanded that the Hantha Mosque in Taungoo be destroyed in "retaliation" for the destruction of the Buddhas of Bamiyan.
+Mobs of Buddhists, led by monks, vandalised Muslim-owned businesses and property and attacked and killed Muslims in Muslim communities.
+On 15 May 2001, anti-Muslim riots broke out in Taungoo, Bago division, resulting in the deaths of about 200 Muslims, in the destruction of 11 mosques, and setting ablaze of over 400 houses.
+On this day also, about 20 Muslims praying in the Han Tha mosque were beaten, some to death, by the pro-junta forces.
+On 17 May 2001, Lt.
+General Win Myint, Secretary No. 3 of the SPDC and deputy Home and Religious minister arrived and curfew was imposed there in Taungoo.
+All communication lines were disconnected.
+On 18 May, the Han Tha mosque and Taungoo Railway station mosque were razed by bulldozers owned by the SPDC.
+The mosques in Taungoo remained closed until May 2002, with Muslims forced to worship in their homes.
 After two days of violence the military stepped in and the violence immediately ended.
+There also were reports that local government authorities alerted Muslim elders in advance of the attacks and warned them not to retaliate to avoid escalating the violence.
+While the details of how the attacks began and who carried them out were unclear by year's end, the violence significantly heightened tensions between the Buddhist and Muslim communities.